blockydevs/bdmh-cross-chain-governance/frontend/README.md

 Please copy or rename `.env.example` to `.env` and fill in all environment variables.

+To specify the endpoint from which the application fetches the voting results for each proposal you need to create variable:

+- `REACT_APP_VOTE_AGGREGATOR_ADDRESS` - the retrieved data includes counts for "for", "against", and "abstain" votes.

 There can be only one hub chain, defined by four specific environment variables:

 - `REACT_APP_GOVERNANCE_HUB_ADDRESS` corresponds to its address,